NohaAshraf85/Workout-Tracker/README.md

 7. To open the application locally, open localhost:3000 in your browser

 ## Usage
-The Workout Tracker enables the user to track their daily exercises through adding different types of workouts and being able to track the overall progress through the dashboard providing the user with workout stats.
+The Workout Tracker enables the user to track their daily exercises through adding different types of workouts and being able to view the overall progress through the dashboard providing the user with workout stats.

 ## How It Works
-The Workout Tracker application is deployed on Heroku through the following link [Workout-Tracker](https://stormy-escarpment-39241.herokuapp.com/?id=60a564413b7e1600151330d6) while the database is setup on MondoDB Atlas.

 Upon opening the deployed application the user is presented with the Homepage which enables the user to create a New Workout.

 ![Homepage](./assets/images/HomepageFinal.png)